The definite article with unique objects

 I’d love to live by the sea.

-The captain checked the position of the Northern Star to see where they were.
+The captain checked the position of the Northern Star to determine the location of his ship.

 the sky